About the Air Force Distance Learning Program

 Additionally, we offer graduate degrees and undergraduate/graduate certificate programs.
 We are also a General Education Mobile (GEM) partner with the Community College of the Air Force (CCAF), which allows learners to complete all five general education courses towards their CCAF Associate in Applied Science degree.

 Empire State College works with military students to maximize Community College of the Air Force (CCAF) transfer credit, including ACE-recommended credit for military training and credits for standardized exams.
 Since our bachelor's degree programs require 124 total hours, CCAF graduates typically need only 60 additional hours to complete their bachelor’s degree.
-Every member of the US Air Force should contact their Education Counselor before beginning any educational opportunity.
+Every service member must contact their Educational Service Officer (ESO) or counselor before beginning any educational opportunity.

 Empire State College is regionally accredited by the Middle States Commission on Higher Education and is a DOD MOU signatory which affirms and supports the principles and guidelines in the MOU.